marcusgia2505/classEx_doc/docs/Programming.rst

 Function to change role or group ID
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 It is possible to change the role or group ID of a subject.
 This enables you to create your own matching algorithms and assign new groups to your subjects.
-Treatments however cannot be changed this way.
+Treatments however, cannot be changed this way.

 :php:`$resetGroupNr($value);`